Hay Festival 2018 is now over – thanks for joining us.

-From planetary exploration and micro-sensors to tropical disease and psychosis, three Royal Society Research Fellows discuss their work at the forefront of science.
+From planetary exploration and micro-sensors to tropical disease and psychosis, two Royal Society Research Fellows discuss their work at the forefront of science.
 Lowe’s research at the London School of Hygiene and Tropical Medicine involves understanding how environmental and socio-economic factors interact to determine the risk of disease transmission.
 Modinos’ work at King’s College London attempts to understand the neural mechanisms of emotion and stress response in schizophrenia.
-Sykulska-Lawrence’s research interests at the University of Southampton involve the miniaturisation of scientific instrumentation for the in-situ study of planets.
+Chaired by Hannah Critchlow.

 The neuroscientist and writer explains how the mind works – from memory to emotion, navigation to creativity, through nine extraordinary case studies.

 A majestic distillation of our current understanding of the birth of the universe, of the solar system, of the oceans, of mountains and minerals, of all life on earth and of the driving dynamics of human culture and achievement.
 Christian is a Distinguished Professor in History at Macquarie University in Australia and the co-founder, with Bill Gates, of The Big History Project.